jakobherpich/pyICs/README.md

+Do you want to make isolated galaxy halo initial conditions?
+Then pyICs is made for you.

 #pyICs

 [pyICs](https://github.com/jakobherpich/pyICs) is a software for creating initial conditions (ICs) to simulate the formation of isolated galaxies.
 It was designed to create IC files in tipsy format (PKDGRAV/Gasoline/ChaNGa, successfully tested) but should also work for Gadget/Ramses/nchilada (all not tested) files.